Agency permanently bans fracking near Delaware River - WTMJ

 Business and industry groups condemned the ban as an affront to private property rights, and said it was foolhardy to constrain energy production, pointing to last week’s deadly blackout in Texas.

-“It is quite clear the region and nation rely heavily on Pennsylvania’s resources to keep the lights on, and we must oppose any efforts to restrict the production and transmission of our natural resources,” said David Callahan, president of the Marcellus Shale Coalition, an industry group.
+“It is quite clear the region and nation rely heavily on Pennsylvania’s resources to keep the lights on, and we must oppose any efforts to restrict the production and transmission of our natural resources,” said Gene Barr, president and CEO of the Pennsylvania Chamber of Business and Industry.

 Industry officials pointed to studies by a neighboring regulatory agency, the Susquehanna River Basin Commission, that found no link between intensive gas drilling in the Marcellus and degradation of the watershed.

-“There is no support to any claim that drilling results in widespread impacts to drinking water, rivers or groundwater,” said Gene Barr, chief executive of the Pennsylvania Chamber of Business and Industry.
+“There is no support to any claim that drilling results in widespread impacts to drinking water, rivers or groundwater,” Barr said.
 “This was a political decision uninformed by science.”

 Energy companies combine horizontal drilling with hydraulic fracturing, or fracking, a technique that injects vast amounts of water, along with sand and chemicals, underground to break up the gas-bearing shale.
 The drilling methods spurred a U.S. production boom in shale gas and oil.

-Note: This story was first published Feb.
-25, 2021.
-It was updated Feb.
-26, 2012, to correct to whom a quote was attributed.
-“It is quite clear the region and nation rely heavily on Pennsylvania’s resources to keep the lights on, and we must oppose any efforts to restrict the production and transmission of our natural resources” was said by Gene Barr, president and CEO of the Pennsylvania Chamber of Business and Industry, not David Callahan, president of the Marcellus Shale Coalition.